An introduction into working with long exposure and the tilt-shift lens exemplified through the creation of my image Fluid Time I – Chicago Skyline

 What I first need to get right in the camera is the composition and the exposure, especially that I work with long exposure and getting the right long exposure effect in the clouds is very important.
 I usually shoot very long exposures of 7-8 minutes but in this case I made a shorter exposure of 2 min 21 sec so I can retain the dynamism in the movement of the clouds and match this very lively combination of volumes that you see in my image.

-To be able to lengthen the exposure and create this effect in the clouds I used 2 stacked (10+3 stops) IRND Formatt Hitech filters, filters whose qualities and lack of color cast I highly appreciate, namely the Joel Tjintjelaar signature edition kit, which is a set of 3 IRND Hitech filters (10+6+3 stops) that allow any possible combination of intensities so they cover every long exposure scenario one could think of (from a few seconds to hours).
+To be able to lengthen the exposure and create this effect in the clouds I used 2 stacked (10+3 stops) IRND Formatt Hitech filters, filters whose qualities and lack of color cast I highly appreciate, namely the kit of 3 IRND Hitech filters (10+6+3 stops) that allow any possible combination of intensities so they cover every long exposure scenario one could think of (from a few seconds to hours).

 Hee is an extensive review of the new 16-stop Formatt-Hitech Firecrest ND filters that you can use as a guide also for the 10-stop and 13-stop ND filters.